What are Standard Calibrations?

 Standard calibrations are generally acceptable when there is no requirement for calibration measurements to fulfill specified quality certification processes or regulatory protocols; whereas accredited calibration certificates are used as legally acceptable documents for these purposes.

-Our standard calibrations are traceable to NIST and meet ISO 9001 quality management standards.
+Our standard calibrations are traceable to NIST and meet ISO 17025 program standards.
 Calibrations are intended to provide confidence in the measurement data you obtain when using an instrument.
 A calibrated instrument gives reasonable assurance of measurement accuracy within specific tolerances.

 Why you should choose us for standard calibrations of your instruments